Former OH Cheerleader, 19, Faces Charges For Killing & Burying Her Baby, Horrifies Neighbors

 The judge ruled for Skylar to have a curfew of 9pm through 7am and be supervised via GPS monitoring and random home visits.
 Even still though, town residents have been shocked to see Skylar living a seemingly normal life.
 “My husband and I saw the teenage girl from Carlisle who killed and buried her own baby,” one woman wrote via Facebook on April 24, according to Daily Mail.
 “She was at the restaurant we were at, talking on her iPhone.
 How is someone who is awaiting trial for aggravated murder not in jail?!”

 Another woman snapped her at a McDonald’s drive thru just days later, and Skylar has also been seen playing with her dog outside her home.
 The teen’s modified release was issued after her defense team sought a ruling to bar prosecutors from presenting testimony from an obstetrics-gynecology practice’s medical staff, citing physician-patient privilege.
-While prosecutors argued that the privilege doesn’t apply in this situation, they were shot down, which forced the trial start date to be delayed.
+While prosecutors argued that the privilege doesn’t apply in this situation, they were shot down, which forced the trial’s start date to be delayed.
 At this point, there’s no timeline as to when the trial will start again.

 Authorities were first alerted last July after receiving a tip from a doctor that Skylar may have delivered a stillborn baby, as she had been pregnant just two months earlier.
 After searching the Richardson’s property, police said they found charred remains of a newborn girl in the family’s backyard, according to People magazine.
 They then arrested the teen for aggravated murder, involuntary manslaughter, child endangerment, tampering with evidence and gross abuse of a corpse.